Severe storms and reported tornadoes tear through Texas as storm system heads east – KION546

 Round Rock is about 15 miles north of Austin.

-The storm also delivered widespread rainfall of 1 to 2 inches with some areas getting as much as 5 inches, which should help with drought conditions in the region, Shackelford said.
+The storm also delivered widespread rainfall of 1 to 2 inches with some areas getting as much as 6 inches, which should help with drought conditions in the region, Shackelford said.
+Another 1 to 4 inches are possible, forecasters said.

 A flash flood warning was issued early Tuesday for parts of Central Texas, including southern Austin.
-Up to three inches of rain had already fallen in the area and another three inches of rain is possible, forecasters said.

-“Flash flooding is ongoing or expected to begin shortly,” according to the National Weather Service in Austin, which noted the warning is in effect through 3:45 a.m.

-Life-threatening flash flooding of creeks and streams, urban areas, highways, streets and underpasses is possible, the warning said.
+More than 800,000 people in the Austin area were under the warning, which expired overnight.

 Abbott encouraged residents in storm-damaged areas to wait until morning to fully assess their property since doing so at night could be dangerous.